 - MANUAL DATA INPUT this is a rotary encoder which is used to enter data in various operation modes.
 Pushing on the encoder activates a switch which enters and exits the PRESET mode.
 The red LED above the encoder indicates whether or not the PRESET mode is active.
 When the LED is lit the PRESET mode is active. - WAVE BANK/SAVE BUTTON this button, when pressed, switches the rotary encoder to entry of the active wave bank for oscillator 1 or 2.
 Successive presses of the buttons toggles between oscillator 1 and oscillator 2.
-When bank select is active, the top line of the LCD display will show a descriptive title for the currently selected bank.
-The waves corresponding to each wave bank are depoited in Appendix A. When the module is in PRESET mode (indicated by the illumination of the red LED above the rotary encoder) this button has a different function that of saving the current front panel control state into the currently selected preset. - SYNC/PULSE/STEP BUTTON this button, when pressed, switches the rotary encoder to selection of the SYNC mode.
-A second press of the button switches the rotary encoder to selection of the PULSE output source. - When the module is in PRESET mode (indicated by the illumination of the red LED above the rotary encoder) this button has a different function that of entering the PRESET STEP mode. - MODA/MORPH BUTTON this button, when pressed, switches the rotary encoder to selection of the MODA destination. - When the module is in PRESET mode (indicated by the illumination of the red LED above the rotary encoder) this button has a different function that of entering the MORPH mode. - CHORD TYPE/MULTI/LOAD BUTTON this button, when pressed, switches the rotary encoder to selection of the MULTI setting for oscillator 1.
+When bank select is active, the top line of the LCD display will show a descriptive title for the currently selected wave bank.
+The waves corresponding to each wave bank are depicted in Appendix A. When the module is in PRESET mode (indicated by the illumination of the red LED above the rotary encoder) this button has a different function that of saving the current front panel control state into the currently selected preset. - SYNC/PULSE/STEP BUTTON this button, when pressed, switches the rotary encoder to selection of the oscillator 1 SYNC mode.
+A second press leads to setting of the oscillator 2 SYNC mode.
+A third press of the button switches the rotary encoder to selection of the PULSE output source.

+When the module is in PRESET mode (indicated by the illumination of the red LED above the rotary encoder) this button has a different function that of entering the PRESET STEP mode. - MODA/MORPH BUTTON this button, when pressed, switches the rotary encoder to selection of the MODA destination.
+When pressed a second time, the encoder is used to select whether the OSC2 output modulations the SHAPE1 or TILT parameters.

+When the module is in PRESET mode (indicated by the illumination of the red LED above the rotary encoder) this button has a different function - that of entering the MORPH mode.

+- CHORD TYPE/MULTI/LOAD BUTTON this button, when pressed, switches the rotary encoder to selection of the MULTI setting for oscillator 1.
 A second press of the button switches the rotary encoder to selection of the MULTI setting for oscillator 1.
 If CHORD mode is active (as indicated by the illumination of the LED above the CHORD mode button) then a third button press will switch the rotary encoder to selection of the CHORD type. - When the module is in PRESET mode (indicated by the illumination of the red LED above the rotary encoder) this button has a different function that of loading the control settings from the currently selected PRESET. - INT.
 FM POTENTIOMETER this potentiometer provides an offset that is summed with the external IFM input signal to produce the signal that sets the modulation of oscillator 1's frequency by the output of oscillator 2.
 The internal FM is computed at the system clock rate of 25 MHz, providing very high-quality aliasing free modulations. - INT.
 SYNC BUTTON this button toggles the internal sync on and off.
 When on, as indicated by the illumination of the LED above the button, both oscillators 1 and 2 are synchronized at the start of each cycle of an internal synchronization oscillator running at the same frequency as oscillator 1 (except that the synchronization oscillator is not affected by the FM inputs to oscillator 1).
 The specific response of the oscillators to the synchronization pulses depends on the SYNC mode setting.
+Pressing the button twice will cause the LED to flash, and the internal synchronization oscillator will then run at half the frequency of oscillator 1.